sanketshinde-cloud/ServiceFabricPOC/README.md

 # ServiceFabricPOC

-Repository for managing application code of ServiceFabricPOC
+Repository for managing application code of ServiceFabricPOC.